Code of Conduct

 - The production or non-consensual sharing of harassing non-consensual photography or unwanted recording, including sexual images in public spaces (in any format, electronic or otherwise)

 - Sustained disruption of talks, sessions, or other events

 - Unwelcomed sexual attention

-- Advocating for, or encouraging, any of the above behaviours
+- Advocating for, or encouraging, any of the above behaviors

-The Meeting organisers reserve the right to take any action as deemed necessary as a consequence of any breach of the present Code of Conduct.
-This includes reporting to host institutions, permanent removal of Online Meeting credentials and filing a police report when appropriate.
-ESID cannot investigate reports of harassment or other misconduct during the Meeting but will inform the appropriate departments of the accused person’s host institution about any such filed report.
+The ESID Meeting and organisers reserve the right to take any action as deemed necessary because of any breach of the present Code of Conduct.
+This includes reporting to host institutions and permanent removal of Meeting credentials.

 In case of a breach of the Code of Conduct, the concerned individuals are requested to contact a member of the ESID staff.